🔄 Zuletzt aktualisiert am 2. July 2026

 Algorithm Optimization via Conversion API (CAPI)

 Another essential pillar is the integration of Conversion APIs.
-ThoughtMetric acts as a central hub here, mirroring cleaned and verified data directly back to advertising networks.
+ThoughtMetric acts as a central hub here, mirroring cleaned and verified first-party data directly back to advertising networks.
 Modern advertising algorithms, particularly Meta Advantage+ and Google Performance Max, rely on high signal quality.
 By feeding these platforms precisely through ThoughtMetric, the networks’ algorithmic bidding strategies improve, ultimately leading to a lower Cost-per-Acquisition (CPA).

 The Attribution Framework: The Logic Behind the Sale